AdobeDocs/campaign-web.en/help/v8/push/create-push.md

     * **[!UICONTROL Nature]**: Specify the email's nature for classification purposes.
     +++

-1. From the **[!UICONTROL Custom options]** drop-down, you can access your extended schema with specific custom fields.
+1. From the **[!UICONTROL Audience]** menu, select the application you want to use for this delivery.

 1. Click the **[!UICONTROL Select audience]** button to target an existing audience or create your own.
 Learn more.

+    Note that, by default, your push notification will be sent to all subscribers of the application.

 1. Switch on the **[!UICONTROL Enable control]** group option to set a control group to measure the impact of your delivery allowing you to compare the behavior of the population which received the message with the behavior of contacts which did not.
 Learn more

-1. Click **[!UICONTROL Edit content]** to start designing the content of your SMS message.
+1. Click **[!UICONTROL Edit content]** to start designing the content of your  push notification.

 1. To schedule your delivery to a specific date and time, switch on the **[!UICONTROL Enable scheduling]** option.
 After you initiate the delivery, the message will be automatically sent on the exact date and time that you have defined for the recipient.

+1. Click Configure delivery settings to access advanced options related to your delivery template.
+[Learn more](../advanced-settings/delivery-settings.md)